eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Validator Factor (VF):** A confidential, ephemeral challenge generated and released by the Verifier during **identity bootstrap procedures** after successful initial authentication of BF+IF possession.
 The VF MUST be bound to the IF (e.g., `VF = SHA-256(seed || IF)`) to ensure secrecy against network attackers.

-**Renewal Factor (RF):** Identity Token.
-A cryptographic credential proving identity continuity from a prior attestation procedure.
-The RF enables simplified attestation renewal without requiring a fresh interactive challenge.
-Examples include an Entity Attestation Token (EAT) from an identity bootstrap procedure or a vendor-provided instance identity document.
+**Renewal Factor (RF):** A cryptographic credential proving identity continuity.
+Following a full ECA identity lifecycle, RF is the signed **Attestation Result (AR)** issued by a Verifier from a prior bootstrap or renewal procedure.
+It is presented by an Attester as proof of an established identity.

 **Instance Factor Pattern (IFP):** The set of defined methods for sourcing the private value for Instance Factor (`IF`).
 Three patterns are defined: hardware-rooted (Pattern A), orchestrator-provisioned (Pattern B), and artifact-based (Pattern C).
 For detailed specifications, see [](#instance-factor-patterns-ifp).